jules2689/trudeau/trudeau/2020-04-19/q_a.md

 **Interpreter**:
 Now the virtual  What would they look like in concrete terms,  Trudeau?well, there are various proposals that the house of commons is looking at now.
 The idea is for members of parliament across the country to make speeches and ask questions via video conferencing with the same rights and ability to speak as people current will I have inside the house of commons.
-There would be some in the house and other MPs  virtually.
+There would be some in the house and other M.P.s attending virtually.
 That is why the house of commons has asked for more time to get this ready.
-In your speech, you said that thousands of families are going through a terrible time and premier legault  yesterday that his government was not properly prepared for this pandemic.
+In your speech, you said that thousands of families are going through a terrible time and premier  said yesterday that his government was not properly prepared for this pandemic.
 You said in the past that there will be a time for a postmortem.
 After a month of this crisis, there are question asked across the country.
 Do you think that your government was adequately prepared for this pandemic?I think when we're in the middle of the crisis and witness the tragedies, we will never fully be prepared.
-At the same time, we know that canadian and  different levels of government and organisations and everyone have come together to try and put in place measures to protect people and slow the spread of this virus.
+At the same time, we know that canadian and the different levels of government and organisations and everyone have come together to try and put in place measures to protect people and slow the spread of this virus.
 In a positive way compared to other countries.
 But even if we end up having a better history than other countries, let's not forget this is a terrible tragedy for too many families out there and we all have a responsibility to do our very best to ensure that we come out of this tragedy and this crisis without too many additional tragedies.
-Could you tell me why three in-person sitings per week  reduced numbers is unreasonable?well, I think we know that all parliamentarians cannot return to the house of commons.
+Could you tell me why three in-person sitings per  with reduced numbers is unreasonable?well, I think we know that all parliamentarians cannot return to the house of commons.
-There are people WHO live in provinces that are far away from ottawa and cannot return. and that is why we've been saying it's very important to have virtual sittings so that people can participate in order to represent their community during this crisis.
+There are people who live in provinces that are far away from ottawa and cannot  and that is why we've been saying it's very important to have virtual sittings so that people can participate in order to represent their community during this crisis.
 At the same time, in being there to answer questions regularly, it is also important for democracy and our Canadians.
 It's fine to take media questions here.
 I do that about every day and parliamentarians have a role to play and the proposal we made for a session or a sitting every week was accepted by most of the parties as being a reasonable compromise during this crisis.
 It is important to remember that people are elected from all corners of this country to be their community's voice in parliament.
-Particularly in a crime of crisis, it is important to look at virtual ways that allow members from every corner of the country to engage in parliamentary debate and discussion and not just those WHO have the opportunity to proximity to be around the national capital region.
+Particularly in a crime of crisis, it is important to look at virtual ways that allow members from every corner of the country to engage in parliamentary debate and discussion and not just those who have the opportunity to proximity to be around the national capital region.
 That is why we've been pushing the virtual sittings.
 We know that accountability is important and taking questions every day from the media is a good thing.
-But it is also important that parliamentarians and opposition politicians go et to ask questions  the government which is why we proposed parliaments sit every fwhaoek reduced fashion and  is a proposal that was accepted by most parties.
+But it is also important that parliamentarians and opposition politicians go et to ask  of the government which is why we proposed parliaments sit every fwhaoek reduced fashion and that is a proposal that was accepted by most parties.
 The conservatives still need to work on it a little bit in terms of their own reflection.